-Executive compensation is a foundational component to our commitment to leading a responsible energy future, which is why in October 2021, we announced comprehensive changes to refocus our compensation program on performance metrics that are most crucial for our shareholders.
+Beginning in 2021, we implemented comprehensive changes to refocus our compensation program on performance metrics most critical to our shareholders and creating shareholder value.
 Highlights include:

-- Long Term Incentive Program (LTIP) will be paid entirely in equity; 75% of the award value is linked to total shareholder returns. - Annual Incentive Plan (AIP) aligns payout with the value drivers and discipline our shareholders value including environmental and safety excellence, delivering free cash flow, lowering per unit operating costs, enhancing capital efficiency and improving base production. - Commitment to Environmental and Safety Performance means that the failure to meet environmental and safety performance thresholds caps the AIP payout at target for all other metrics regardless of results.
+- Long Term Incentive Program (LTIP) will be paid entirely in equity; 75% of the award value is linked to total shareholder returns. - Annual Incentive Plan (AIP) aligns payout with the value drivers and discipline our shareholders value including environmental and safety excellence, delivering free cash flow, lowering per unit operating costs, enhancing capital efficiency and reducing base production declines.
+Of the total amounts payable under the 2021 AIP, 20% were based on the attainment of certain companywide strategic leadership goals. - Commitment to Environmental and Safety Performance means that the failure to meet environmental and safety performance thresholds caps the AIP payout at target for all other metrics regardless of results.

 The changes in this program are designed to deliver what we believe the market has long wanted from our industry - namely, a compensation program that not only attracts and retains top talent but is uncompromising in its performance demands that directly drive shareholder value.
-The program further demonstrates Chesapeake's commitment to delivering ESG excellence by directly limiting payout, regardless of performance in other areas, should the company fail to meet critical environmental and safety metrics, including total recordable incident rate, net spill intensity rate and GHG intensity.
+The program further demonstrates Chesapeake's commitment to delivering ESG excellence by directly limiting payout, regardless of performance in other areas, should the company fail to meet critical environmental and safety metrics, including total recordable incident rate, net spill intensity and GHG intensity.